c4s4/neon/doc/usermanual.md

 This example shows default values.
 You may omit fields in your configuration file, they will have their default value.
 You can also omit your configuration file altogether.

-You can define your own theme with `color` field.
+You can define your own theme with `colors` field.
 It has three fields: *title*, *ok* and *error*, to define colors for titles, OK and ERROR messages.
-For each of these entries, you list color attributes as defined bellow:
+For each of these entries, you list color attributes as defined below:

 ### Attributes